Urinary Incontinence Therapy

 - When you first start doing Kegel exercises, tense the muscles in your pelvic floor for a count of three, then relax them for a count of three.
 Keep going until you’ve done 10 repetitions.
 Over the next several days, practice until you can hold your muscles tense for a count of 10.
 Your goal should be to do three sets of 10 repetitions every day.

-- Kegel exercises may take as long as a few months to have an effect on urinary incontinence.
+- Kegel exercises may take as long as a few months to affect urinary incontinence.

 - Injections can be used to treat severe bladder symptoms, such as severe urgency, inability to delay urination, and urinary sphincter spasm